 There’s a consensus on the top challenges facing the industry as a whole, with the ongoing driver shortage and rising fuel costs among them.

 According to Tom Scollard, vice president of dedicated contract carriage, Penske Logistics: “The top two concerns for fleet managers are controlling costs and sourcing quality labor and drivers.
-Fuel, the increased cost of equipment due to regulations, and increased employee costs continue to put pressure on cost management,” he says.
+Fuel, the increased cost of equipment due to regulations, and increased employee cost continue to put pressure on cost management,” he says.

 Meanwhile, “Food shippers have found particular challenges in hiring the right drivers to deliver food products,” says Scollard.
 “These deliveries are typically labor-intensive with narrowly defined delivery windows.
 Drivers have multi-stop routes and they’re also many times in a customer-facing position.
 They operate in areas exposed to the public, such as congested parking lots and shopping malls, on weekends and holidays and odd hours.
 Oftentimes these stops don’t have docks.
 The food industry demands fast and frequent deliveries with freshness a big priority and with low levels of inventory.”